The PERFECT Khao Lak Itinerary; Things to do in Khao Lak

 Oh and make sure to ask them to bring you to nearby Cheow Lan Lake, it’s often skipped, but it’s a beauty!

 If you have time, do both.
-If you can only do one, do the Similan islands.
+But if you can only do one, do the Similan islands.

 On this 6 day Khao Lak itinerary, you’re outta time!
 Back to Phuket airport, or if you’re lucky onwards to continue your travels around Thailand.